 5. Not paying attention to domino spending

 If you’re not paying attention, domino spending can add up quickly.
-These expenses are not always bad, but you have to make sure they align with your values and financial goals.
+Money mistakes like this can end up costing you in the long run.
+The key is to make sure they align with your values and financial goals.

 Here are three examples of how domino spending can happen: